 The general classification winner also tends to come from a team with a strong sprint, as the last ten Vuelta winners have all won multiple stages during the race.

-By the time you begin reading this, the 2018 Trek-Segafredo will have reached and rode across the beautiful and spectacular Malaga arch, celebrating the 100 years of the Spanish Cycling Federation.
+The 2018 Trek-Segafredo had reached and ridden across the beautiful and spectacular Malaga arch, celebrating the 100 years of the Spanish Cycling Federation.

-The 2018 Vuelta Map will also have been a proud and historic three-week event that started on the 9th of August at the village of Fishmonger's Market in Malaga with a stunning Criterium that took the peloton over some of the most difficult hills in the province of Malaga.
+The 2018 Vuelta Map is a proud and historic three-week event that started on the 9th of August at the village of Fishmonger's Market in Malaga with a stunning Criterium that took the peloton over some of the most difficult hills in the province of Malaga.
 It was an early birthday gift for Alejandro Valverde, who turned 36 on Monday, August 6.
-Here are the top 16 Things to watch out for in the next three weeks while you're watching the race on TV:

-There are always an odd number of riders who are under the age of 25.
+There is always an odd number of riders who are under the age of 25.
 For the 2018 edition of Vuelta, that did not happen.

-That makes the race less attractive to the younger generation.
-They feel that Tour Down Under is more important as a preparation for the upcoming season.
+That made the race less attractive to the younger generation.
+They felt that Tour Down Under is more important as a preparation for the upcoming season.

 Age and Nationality

-The average age of the cyclists in Vuelta Espana is of 28.6 years.
+The average age of the cyclists in Vuelta Espana was of 28.6 years.
 This means that they are a lot older than the riders in many other editions.

-The organizers want to attract old cyclists to keep the event exciting by using the older riders.
+The organizers wanted to attract old cyclists to keep the event exciting by using the older riders.